Thinking about renting a motorhome but don’t know anything about it?

 - bike rack

-Our motorhome was completely self-contained and that’s why we were allowed to stay in free campsites with no facilities.
+Our motorhome was wholly self-contained, so we were allowed to stay in free campsites with no facilities.

-There was plenty of storage available so we didn’t have to worry about where to put all our stuff we were carrying with us on the two-month road trip.
+Plenty of storage was available, so we didn’t have to worry about where to put all the stuff we were carrying with us on the two-month road trip.

 Choose the Type of Vehicle That Suits You the Best